getify/You-Dont-Know-JS/async & performance/ch6.md

 One reason that ES6 requires engines to implement TCO rather than leaving it up to their discretion is because the *lack of TCO* actually tends to reduce the chances that certain algorithms will be implemented in JS using recursion, for fear of the call stack limits.

 If the lack of TCO in the engine would just gracefully degrade to slower performance in all cases, it wouldn't probably have been something that ES6 needed to *require*.
-But since the lack of TCO can actually make certain programs unrunnable, it's more an important feature of the language than just a hidden implementation detail.
+But because the lack of TCO can actually make certain programs impractical, it's more an important feature of the language than just a hidden implementation detail.

 ES6 guarantees that from now on, JS developers will be able to rely on this optimization across all ES6+ compliant browsers.
 That's a win for JS performance!